Frederick Douglass Scholarship

 • Earned an associate’s degree from a Maryland community college, have completed, or be in the process of completing 56 college credits with the most recent 30 credits earned at a Maryland community college.

-• The degree or credits must be earned prior to the first semester of enrollment at UMD.
+• The degree or credits must be earned by the end of the spring semester during which the application is being completed.

 • Students completing their 56th credit at the time of applying must reflect that courses are in progress on their transcript or on the transfer application.